PedroH183/vigilant-happiness/README.md

 # Image Compressor Service

-A scalable microservice for compressing and efficiently managing images using AWS S3, Redis Streams, and Celery.
+A scalable microservice for compressing and managing images using AWS S3, Redis Streams, and Celery using Python.

 ## 🚀 Features